ecmendenhall/serverless-integration-patterns/README.md

 - SNS notifications (messaging)
 - Kinesis streams (messaging)

-It's a great toolkit for experimenting with the patterns in EIP without setting up all the enterprise stuff that needs to integrate.
+It's a great toolkit for experimenting with the patterns in EIP.

 ## Getting Started